Porn, Condoms, and Consent: Talking to Boys About Sex

 Son: You did bring this up the other week, though.
 You said, “In college, be careful when there’s a lot of alcohol at a party, and think about how you navigate that.”
 I don’t think this is a topic that’s been completely absent from conversations, but maybe there’s been no formal, “condom moment,” if you will.

 Dad: When I was in college, everyone assumed consent.
 It wasn’t a named thing.
 If you were in these situations, there was consent — I’m not saying it should have been that way, but that’s how it was.
 You never thought about it.
-Kapp and his generation are definitely thinking about it, which I think is mostly great.
+Our son and his generation are definitely thinking about it, which I think is mostly great.
 It does take some of the innocence out of sex, and kind of loads it for these kids.

 I also think that as a parent, if you mention these things in a whisper, your kid may feel like you’re shouting.
 They’re gonna remember what you say.